EylonYehiel/Brain-Scan-Classification-Deep-Larning/README.md

 - **Fine-Tuning**: Enabled training for the last 4 layers of the pretrained model.

 ### 4. **Evaluation Metrics**
-- Accuracy, *precision*, recall, F1 score.
+- Accuracy, precision, *recall*, F1 score.
 - Confusion matrix and classification report.

 ---